kdkalvik/Lagrange/_posts/2023-11-09-NaturalParams.md

 \end{aligned}
 $$

-The metric tensor $G$ is given by the Fisher Information Matrix, which can be computed for the natural parametrization as follows:
+The metric tensor $G$ is given by the Fisher Information Matrix, which can be computed for the natural parameterization as follows:

 $$
 G(\lambda) := \mathbb{E}_p[\nabla_\lambda \log p_\lambda (x) \nabla_\lambda \log p_\lambda (x)^\top]
 $$

-As such, by using the natural parametrization for the exponential-family distributions, we can leverage their Riemannian structure and compute their natural gradients, which results in faster convergence rate.
+As such, by using the natural parameterization for the exponential-family distributions, we can leverage their Riemannian structure and compute their natural gradients, which results in faster convergence rate.

 However, it is often computationally expensive to compute the metric tensor $G$ and invert it in most cases.
-This is where we further reap the benefits of using the natural parametrization for the exponential-family distributions.
+This is where we further reap the benefits of using the natural parameterization for the exponential-family distributions.
 [Khan and Nielsen 2018](https://arxiv.org/abs/1807.04489) proved that for an exponential-family in the minimal representation, the natural gradient with respect to the natural parameters $\lambda$ is equal to the gradient with respect to the expectation parameters $\eta$, and vice versa:

 $$
 \begin{aligned}